Alan Wake: Critical response

 Tom McShea criticised the game for lacking "surprising, memorable gameplay moments" in his review for GameSpot, but hailed it for its "fresh" story-telling, great original as well as licensed music, "subtle" lighting effects, which, along with the soundtrack, "create a disturbing atmosphere", "satisfying" combat system and "clever" inclusion of collectibles, giving a final score of 8.5/10.

-IGN's Charles Onyett scored the game 9/10, providing it with the "Editors' Choice Award".
+IGNs Charles Onyett scored the game 9/10, providing it with the "Editors' Choice Award".
 He described it as "hard to put down once you have started", and appreciated the game for its episodic structure, "interesting" story-telling mechanic, lighting effects, soundtrack and combat system, which he described as "fast and responsive", but criticised the writing as "uneven".
 The game received high marks for its "strong atmosphere", "fun gameplay" and "great visuals", but lost some due to its "weak ending".

 Tom Orry from VideoGamer.com also awarded a score of 9/10, praising the game for its "clever narrative", "incredible atmosphere" and soundtrack which he described as "one of the best and most memorable I've ever heard in a video game".
 GameTrailers gave the game an 8.6/10.
 The review praised the game's presentation for "selling you completely on its twisted nightmare", and providing a "genuine sense of dread".
-Eurogamer's Ellie Gibson awarded a score of 7/10, stating that although she did not consider the game to be very original, she found it accessible and undemanding, with a "neat combat mechanic".
+Eurogamers Ellie Gibson awarded a score of 7/10, stating that although she did not consider the game to be very original, she found it accessible and undemanding, with a "neat combat mechanic".

 Chris Kohler from Wired was more critical and gave it 6/10, saying "when presented with an infinite number of possible resolutions, any answer is going to feel arbitrary.
 Alan Wake starts strong but finishes weak.
 Neither the gameplay nor the story deliver on their potential by the time the credits roll".
-Kohler, however, praised main character, certain gameplay decisions and "unique story".
+Kohler, however, praised the main character, certain gameplay decisions and "unique story".